jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_alarms.md

 Template | Select a template to show / change / reapply a template configuration.
 Select a template to delete or rename that template.
 The templates you have previously saved are listed.
 For more information, see Configuration templates.

-### Select (Configure) an alarm
+## Select an alarm to configure

 The table of alarms is as follows.
-Double click on an alarm to Configure the alarm.
-See also About each alarm.

 Column | Description
 -------|------------